karanchahal/papers/distributed_training.md

 2. When machines are upto a scale of 100 nodes, all reduce SGD can consistently converge to a higher accuracy solution.

 This establishes that the model of asyncrosity is not very compatible with deep learning, according to the paper "How to scale distributed learning ?"
+## Introduction

+Distributing training of neural networks can be approached in two ways- data parallelism and model parallelism.
+Data parallelism seeks to divide the dataset equally onto the nodes of the system, each node will have a copy of the neural network along with it's local weights.
+Each node operates on it's own set of data and updates it's local set of weights.
+These local weights are then shared across the network, where the weights of all the nodes are acculumulated in some way to generate a new global set of weights through an accumulation algorithm.
+These global weights are then distributed to all the nodes from whereon the processing of the next batch of data commences.
+Model parallelism on the other hand seeks to distribute training by splitting up the architecture of the model onto seperate nodes.
+Alexnet was one of the first models which used model parallelism, it divided the network among 2 GPU's to fit the model into memory.
+Model Parallelism is applicable when the model architecture is too big to fit on a single machine or the model has some parts that can be parallelized, e.g: an Object Detection Network has seperate bounding and class prediction heads whose processing is independent of each other.
+Generally, most networks can fit on 2 GPU's which limits the amount of scalibility and time savings that can be achieved.
+Therefore, this paper will primarily focus on data parallelism from now on.

+Distributed training algorithms can be roughly classified into types- Asynchronous and Synchronous Stochastic Gradient Descent.
+Synchronous SGD aims to replicate the algorithm as is in a distributed setting thereby tightly coupling the nodes in the network.
+On the other hand, Asynchronous SGD decouples the nodes from other worker nodes by decreasing their interdependence.
+In doing so it brings fundamental changes to the vanilla version of the algorithm leading to lower quality results.
+Several modifications to Asynchronous SGD have been proposed to close the accuracy gap between it and Synchronous SGD.

+Recent trends have gravitated towards scaling Synchronous SGD to promising results.
+More specifically, research has gravitated towards training networks with large batch sizes.
+Large mini-batch sizes have a few benefits, the chief one being that SGD over large mini batches allow the model to take bigger steps towards the local minima, hence speeding up the optimisation procedure.
+In practice however, training networks with large batch sizes lead to divergence problems or a "generalisation gap" i.e the test accuracy of the network is at times much lower than on a single GPU model.
+Efforts have been made to enable model training (converge) over large batches and have achieved some success.
+(Imagenet in an Hour) trained Imagenet in an hour by scaling up the batch size to 8,096.
+A technique called LARS was introduced that allowed the use of batches upto 32k and more recently with a combination of mixed precision training
+Imagnet was successfully trained in 4 minutes using a batch size of 64k.
+There have been problems removing the "generalisation gap" among models that are trained with large batch sizes and methods like ___________ etc have helped mitigate it to an extent.
+It is however still an active topic of research.

+There is another important component to Distributed Training which is the communication of data to and fro between nodes, on which a lot of advanced research has already been done thanks to the work of GFS, Hadoop and a number of distributed file systems/databases.
+Collective
+Communication Primitives are particularly influential in bringing HPC to deep learning.
+They allow for a powerful backbone to trasfer gradients to a connected nodes effectively in optimal time.
+Modern deep learning frameworks like Tensorflow, Pytorch use a primitive called all reduce to share gradients.
+All reduce has several variants like the Ring All Reduce, Recursive Halfing/Doubling, Binary Blocks
+Algorithms among others are used in practice.
+In distributed training, the computation vs communication has to be kept optimal for efficient horizontal scaling.
+The training remain optimal if the communciation step is as efficient as possible while also synchronising the computation of various machines such thast ideally computation is finished at roughly the same time.
+In slow network conditions, the communication between nodes proves to be the bottleneck.
+In addition to surveying distributed training we seek to provide a technique to train efficiently on slow network conditions.
+Gradient compression and mixed precision training are promising techniques that can increase overall throughput of the network.
+Recent work (superconvergence) has discovered that using cyclic learning rates can lead to a 10x reduction in the number of epochs needed to achive network convergence.
+Using cyclic learning rates in distributed training is a promising research avenue.